stairman06/arewepatchworkyet/README.md

 ## Technical Details
 AreWePatchworkYet? works using the [ASM](https://asm.ow2.io/) bytecode analysis library.

-First, it looks through the Minecraft and Patchwork API jars to see which methods are defined, and stores them in an internal map.
+First, it looks through the Minecraft and Patchwork API jars to see which fields/methods are defined, and stores them in an internal map.

 Second, it looks through the input mod jar to see which methods are referenced.
-If a method is referenced that isn't defined, its stored to be displayed for later.
+If a field or method is referenced that isn't defined, its stored to be displayed for later.

-AreWePatchworkYet? also handles Mixin classes that add methods, by looking for the `@org/spongepowered/asm/mixin/Mixin` annotation, and storing the added methods.
+AreWePatchworkYet? also handles Mixin classes that add methods, by looking for the `@org/spongepowered/asm/mixin/Mixin` annotation, and storing the added fields or methods.

 ## License
 This tool is licensed under the [GNU Lesser General Public License version 3.0](https://www.gnu.org/licenses/lgpl-3.0.html).